 - In addition to the vegetable share, CSA members (you must purchase a vegetable share in order to be a member) have the opportunity to order several other food offerings.

-- In addition to the vegetable share, we also coordinate a separate fruit share that runs for 23 weeks.
-Members who sign up for the fruit share receive 1-2 varieties of fruit each week, starting with Bing cherries, and progressing through the season from sugar and shiro plums, to peaches, nectarines, and finally pears and apples in the fall.
-While the fruit is not organic (growing organic fruit in NJ is quite difficult) they are low-spray, and follow the NJ Fruit Integrated Pest Management program.
+- In addition to the vegetable share, we also coordinate a separate fruit share with Tree-Licious Orchards in Port Murray New Jersey.
+The fruit share runs for 23 weeks and includes 1-2 varieties of fruit each week, starting with berries and Bing cherries, and progressing through the season from sugar and shiro plums, to peaches, nectarines, and finally pears and apples in the fall.
+While the fruit is not organic (growing organic fruit in NJ is quite difficult) it is low-spray, and follow the NJ Fruit Integrated Pest Management program.
 IPM pairs the age-old good farming practice of careful observation with state-of-the-art weather monitoring and scientific understanding of pest and disease life cycles.
 The result is a significant reduction in the amount of pesticides used, dependent upon seasonal conditions.
 For more information about IPM see http://www.epa.gov/pesticides/factsheets/ipm.htm.

 - The Bloomfield-Montclair CSA has an arrangement with an organic blueberry farm in southern NJ and we usually coordinate one or two deliveries of blueberries each season.
 Members have the opportunity to order flats of blueberries for one or both deliveries.
 Prices vary seasonally.